bombasticbob/UsefullTools/README.md

 * rpi_lcd_text.c - this is similar to bsd_lcd_text.c but uses bit-bang for the SPI with the Raspberry Pi's GPIO '/sys' interface.

+* xml_parse.c - a simple XML parser that allows you to query one or more vaalues from the hierarchy, expressed with dotted notation

 (I'll add more at some point)